WestCoastJitterbugsOrg/calendar/README.md

 ## Setup

 Make sure you have NodeJS installed.
-At the time of writing, I'm using v14.9.0, which is the only version that has been tested so far.
+At the time of writing, I'm using v14.9.0.

 With NodeJS installed, run `npm i` in the root directory of this project.
 This will install all dependencies you need.

 ## Run in local development environment

-Simply run `npm run serve:dev` and go to `http://localhost:1234/` in your browser.
+Simply run `npm start` and go to `http://localhost:8080/personal-calendar` in your browser.
 As soon as you make a change in a file, the server will reload the website.

 ## Run in production environment

-Run `npm run build:prod` to build the project and generate files in `dist`.
-If successful, you should be able to run `npm run serve:prod` and go to `http://localhost:8080`
+Run `npm run start:prod` and go to `http://localhost:8080/personal-calendar` in your browser.
+This should build the project and generate files in `dist`, and then serve the using server.js.
+Unlike in development, this won't reload the website when you make a change in a file.